lachie83/cloudcoreo-kubernetes-node-cluster/README.md

 10.234.15.0/26
 10.234.15.64/26
 ```
 Each node will check the kubernets nodes via kubectl command and find an unused network block.
-It will then insert a 'blackhole' into the proper routing tables, thus allowing the master to take them over.
+It will then insert itself into the proper routing tables.
 The 'used network blocks' are determined by the labels set on the nodes.

 ## REQUIRED VARIABLES